 2. We should insist that our elected officials prioritize human rights and religious freedom among the other security considerations of our foreign policy.
 For those of us who are citizens of the United States, we have the gift of a voice and access to elected officials who can in turn influence the foreign policy of the world’s lone superpower.
-Let us use our voices to advocate for those whose voices have been silenced by the brutal North Korean regime.
+Let us use our voices to advocate because those whose voices have been silenced by the brutal North Korean regime.

 We know that a day is coming when Jesus will wipe every tear from every eye.
-Until then, let us work toward a vision where justice and righteousness are found on earth, as they are in heaven.
+Until then, let us work toward a vision where justice and righteousness are on earth, as they are in heaven.

 - “Korea: Still divided 70 years on,” World Watch Monitor, https://www.worldwatchmonitor.org/2015/08/korea-still-divided-70-years-on/.

 - Open Doors, Final World Watch List 2019 North Korea Country Dossier, December 2018, available at https://www.opendoorsusa.org/wp-content/uploads/2016/09/North-Korea-FINAL-WWL-2019-DOSSIER-December-2018.pdf.

 - Lindy Lowry, “Naked, Shaved and Stripped of Her Name—Life in a North Korean Prison,” Open Doors USA, Feb.
 7, 2019, https://www.opendoorsusa.org/christian-persecution/stories/naked-shaved-and-stripped-of-her-name-life-in-a-north-korean-prison/.